Mausoleum O. G. Khouw: Cost and Inauguration

 The mausoleum was designed in the Art Deco style by Giuseppe Racina, an Italian architect and contractor living in nineteenth-century Surabaya, Dutch East Indies.
 The tomb also has a crypt which has a relief of O.G.
 Khouw and his widow, Lim Sha Nio.
 His company, Ai Marmi Italiani, also constructed the mausoleum.
-When the mausoleum was completed and inaugurated on September 4, 1932, its astronomical cost from f 500,000 (around US$250,000 at the time; or US$4.5 million in today's money) to f 2.000.000 (or IDR 3 million), which caused a sensation among the press of colonial Indonesia and the Netherlands.
+When the mausoleum was completed and inaugurated on September 4, 1932, its astronomical cost from f 500,000 (around US$250,000 at the time; or US$4.5 million in today's money) to f 2.000.000 (or IDR 3 billion), which caused a sensation among the press of colonial Indonesia and the Netherlands.
 One commentator noted that Khouw's mausoleum was considerably more expensive than the burial memorial of American billionaire, William Rockefeller Jr. (1841 – 1922), in Sleepy Hollow, New York.

 The inauguration of the Mausoleum was attended by 4000 people, including council members from the Volksraad and consular representatives.
 In addition, the citizens of the city of Batavia also flocked to visit the mausoleum because it was opened to the public from September 5 - October 2, 1932.
 The visiting time at that time was from 08:00-11:30.